Learn more about urethral sounding in this beginner’s guide. Discover the best-sounding toys, penis plugs, and tips on how to use them safely.

 You just let the lube and gravity do the work.

-Other popular materials are silicone and rarely you'll hear about titanium as the ultimate upgrade.
+Other popular materials are silicone.
+Rarely you’ll hear about titanium as the ultimate upgrade.

-But basically the competition is between silicone and stainless steel:
+But basically the competition is between silicone and stainless-steel sex toys:

 Here’s the word of warning though: